-Prior to the commencement of employment, the Human Resources Department or the designated divisional department is responsible for ensuring that all new employees (whether permanent, seasonal or temporary) of Dole are provided at the time of hiring with this Code and for obtaining from them the completed and signed Code of Conduct Acknowledgment Form.
+Prior to the commencement of employment, the Human Resources Department (or the designated department) is responsible for ensuring that all new employees (whether permanent, seasonal or temporary) of Dole are provided at the time of hiring with this Code and for obtaining from them the completed and signed Code of Conduct Acknowledgment Form.
 Before hiring may be consummated, all potential conflicts of interest that are identified on the Code of Conduct Acknowledgment Form must be reported by the Human Resources representative and approved by the applicable Senior Management as identified on page 19 of this Code.

 This Code will also be distributed to, and a signed Acknowledgment Form must be obtained from, all consultants whose services are retained by Dole for any period equal to or exceeding six consecutive months.
-The same applies to key suppliers to Dole, defined as those suppliers who provide goods or services that equal or exceed US \$2 million annually.
-While Dole employees with the authority to retain suppliers have the responsibility to ensure that their suppliers understand the Code, they must also ensure that key suppliers complete the Code of Conduct periodic review when requested.
-For all consultants and suppliers, Dole encourages the inclusion of standards of compliance with the Code in agreements with them.
+For all consultants and suppliers, Dole encourages the inclusion of standards of compliance with the applicable Code to be referenced in agreements with them.

-Dole will periodically require all its directors, designated employees and consultants and key suppliers to complete a review and acknowledgment of this Code.
-Dole will also from time to time require all its directors, employees and consultants to undergo training on the Code of Conduct.
+Dole will periodically require all its directors, employees and consultants engaged for at least six months to complete a review and acknowledgment of this Code.
+Dole will also from time to time require training on the Code of Conduct.